Bookmark saved

 He braced his feet against the bottom of the sarcophagus.
 Pressed his shoulders against the lid.
 Pushed.

 The wood creaked.
-Just slightly.
+Slightly.
 But it moved.

 Light.
 Thin golden sliver where the lid had split.
 Not much.
 But after absolute darkness—blinding.
+His eyes watered and stung, pupils contracting so violently he could feel the ache behind them.

 He pushed again.
 The crack widened.
 More light.
 His hands emerged pale.
 Dirty.
 Covered in dust that might have been there for centuries.